This article explains how to find your Windows 11 product (activation) key.

 Microsoft uses a product key to verify the authenticity of a Windows license.
-To abide by Microsoft Windows’ licensing terms, a full (retail) version of Windows should only be installed and used on one computer.
+To abide by Microsoft Windows’ licensing terms, a complete (retail) version of Windows should only be installed and used on one computer.

 The activation (product) key ensures that Windows is not installed simultaneously on multiple computers.
 That’s why every time you install Windows, you’ll be asked for a product key to activate it.
 If the product key is being used on other computers, you may be allowed to activate it, and Windows will not work until activated.